Chase1242/WightwaterPort/Waterdeep Info/Chapter 2 - Trollskull Alley.md

 Then read this:
 >The past couple tenday have been very good for the party, and they all have an opportunity to relax.
 A bright light flashes outside the windows, followed by a roar that rattles the doors and windows of the Manor and Pixiedust Alley.
 As you rush outside, you see part of [[Corellon's Crown]] smoking and burning, with charred bodies strewn about.
 Screams fill the air as a thick cloud of acrid smoke billows outward from the blast.

+## Session 2 write-up
+- started session with some light role play, discussing what they got and how they levelled up
+- Xerxes hired some kids to clean the tavern with them, paying them 1 cp per kid (10 kids) per week.
+	- They will negotiate to 2 cp, and then 5 cp per kid when they feel they have enough skill
+- Asked the [[Talisolvanar 'Tally' Fellbranch]] to furnish the bar with brand new tables, chairs, and other furniture items
+	- Also asked to build a stage, but said the project must wait while he furnishes the shop.
+He will also intersperse other jobs in between pieces for their job
+- Met most of the other people in the area
+- While looking through the manor, Xerxes was taking inventory, and opened the privy door to see a gnome that wasn't [[Brindle 'Lickleaf' Nackle]] staring up at him.
+There weren't really any signs of habitation but the gnome seemed to have holed up in the privy when he heard noises.
+- Odd things were happening while the kids and group were cleaning.
+Once in a while after you had a dust pile together, it would just scatter.
+Plates would be smashed, and other mischievous things.
+When Navreyi called out and said "We are helping clean this place up," the malfeasances ceased.
+Navreyi found some journal pages of the previous owner that loved the tavern (Lif)
+- While cleaning, the group received several invitations to groups around the city.
+They joined the harpers and Zhent.
+Tazpin and Aldarian decided to gain rank in the adventuring guild, solving [[Icy roads in the midst of summer]] for a 200 gp / adventurer.
+	- This occurred after the Zhent fight, and both Xerxes and [[Navreyi]] saw a [[White Mask]] looking upon them from the roofs of nearby buildings
+- The Zhent mission was to stop beheadings of elf and half-elf sailors in the [[Harbor Ward]]
+	- The group, deciding to stake it out, saw a drunken half-elf stumbling down an alley (failing perception checks miserably).
+A shadow materialized behind him attempting to cut off his head, but the group successfully stopped it.
+	- [[Xerxes (fake) - Fleet Fibblewibble|Xerxes]] got a pistol and 10 poison ammunition (extra 2d10 poison dmg).
+He needs to find someone to train him.
+	- The group killed the drow gunslinger, and while looting the body, only Xerxes saw a [[White Mask]] on the rooftop, but no one else did
+- The harper mission was talking to Maxeene, a talking mare and [[Harpers|Harper]] contact that had information on some Zhent operatives.
+Navreyi successfully got and relayed the info to [[Mirt]].
+- A fireball went off at the end of the session.
+- Level up
+## Timeline of session
+- 2 days to level up
+	- spent cleaning n stuff as well
+- 1 for Vajra, Opera, and Zhent mission
+- 1 for Maxeene
+- 2 for icy roads
+- 3 for level up